xoascf/SuRun/SuRun/ReadMe.txt

 How to build the sources?
 ------------------------------------------------------------------------------

-To compile SuRun you probably need Visual C++ 6.0 and Microsoft's Platform SDK.
+To compile SuRun you need Visual C++ 6.0 and Microsoft's Platform SDK for Windows Server 2003 R3 or Visual Studio 2005 or 2008 with x86 and x64 tools.

+* To compile SuRun with Visual Studio 6, 2005 or 2008 just run BuildSuRun.cmd.

+* To manually compile SuRun with VS2005 or 2008, open SuRun(VC9).sln and build
+  "SuRun32 Unicode Release|Win32", then "x64 Unicode Release|x64" and at last
+  "Unicode Release|Win32"

-* To build the 32Bit version of SuRun you can use the last official Platform SDK for VC6, version 02/2003.
+* To manually compile SuRun with VC6 you need the last official Platform SDK for VC6, Version 04/2005 ("Windows Server 2003 SP1").

-  Use SuRun.dsw to build "Win32 Unicode Release".
+  To build the 32Bit version of SuRun, use SuRun.dsw to build "Win32 Unicode Release".
   SuRun.exe and SuRunExt.dll will be compiled to the directory ReleaseU.

-* Compiling the 64 Bit version is a bit more tricky.
+  Compiling the 64 Bit version is a bit more tricky.

-  In Win64, Windows has two subsystems in parallel, Win64 and Win32.
+  In x64, Windows runs two subsystems in parallel, Win64 and Win32.
 To get the System Menu hook for 32Bit and 64Bit Applications, you must install one Hook for each subsystem.
 So SuRun64 consists of four files.
 "SuRun.exe", the Win64 executable; "SuRunExt.dll" for the Win64 Hooks; "SuRun32.bin", the 32Bit executable and "SuRunExt32.dll" for the 32Bit system menu hook.
-  -First you need to install Microsoft's Platform SDK 04/2005 ("Windows Server 2003 SP1")
-  -Then "Open Build Environment Window"->"Windows XP 64-bit Build Environment" ->"Set Windows XP x64 Build Environment (Retail)" -In the command prompt type "MSDEV.EXE /useenv"
+  -"Open Build Environment Window"->"Windows XP 64-bit Build Environment" ->"Set Windows XP x64 Build Environment (Retail)" -In the command prompt type "MSDEV.EXE /useenv"
   I use the following batch file for that: